Instructor: Paul H. Brand

 Skill level: Beginner

-Note: For additional watercolor instruction beyond the basics, see our "Watercolor Special Topics" classes that run after this class, as well as the "Watercolor without Brushes", a two session class Friday November 10 and 17.
+Note: For additional watercolor instruction beyond the basics, see our "Watercolor without Brushes" as well as "Watercolor Special Topics" classes that run after this class.

 In this class, Paul will explain how almost any color can be mixed with a simple palette of three warm and three cool colors.
 Cool colors tend toward blue, warm colors toward red.
 Red, yellow and blue are called primary colors because they cannot be made by mixing other colors.
 Students will complete a color mixing exercise detailed below, as well as a color challenge exercise to learn how to identify and manipulate the aspects of color.